-So, this step means that you’ll need a Spanish Bank Account, not only to pay the property, but to pay the taxes associated to the property, the house supplies, owner’s community expenses, etc. Now it is feasible to open a Bank account on line, so it is not a big deal.
-Internet will help you with this step too.
+This step means that you’ll need a Spanish Bank Account, not only to pay the property, but to pay the taxes associated to the property, the house supplies, owner’s community expenses, etc

 You should arrange insurance cover for the building and contents from completion and it is a mandatory requirement if you are obtaining a mortgage.

-If you are buying in joint names you should consider whether you would have sufficient funds to complete the purchase if either of you died between exchange of contracts and completion.
+If you are buying in joint names, you should consider whether you would have sufficient funds to complete the purchase if either of you die between exchange of contracts and completion.
 It is advisable to have sufficient life insurance cover in place following your commitment to purchase the property.
-Right now all the Banks offer a good range of insurances, and if you hire with them the insurances, they lower their fees on other services.
+Right now, all the Banks offer a good range of insurances, and if you hire with them the insurances, they lower their fees on other services.

 Payment of Taxes